IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLRequest(String stringNode)` - Creates a new instance of the GraphQLRequest using the provided string as a body for the request query.
 The Operation property of GraphQLRequest is dynamically recognized.

-`GraphQLRequest(GraphQLOperationNode node)` - Creates a new instance of the GraphQLRequest with the provided operation node.
+`GraphQLRequest(GraphQLOperation node)` - Creates a new instance of the GraphQLRequest with the provided operation node.

 ---

 ### Properties

-`GraphQLOperation operation` - The GraphQL operation type.
-Read about the [`GraphQLOperation` enum here](#graphqloperation).
+`GraphQLOperationType operation` - The GraphQL operation type.
+Read about the [`GraphQLOperationType` enum here](#graphqloperation).

 `Map<String, String> headers` - Map that contains additional headeres that will be passed to an HTTP request.